This pear cake is perfect—it will make you fall in love with baking. It is moist and homemade with simple ingredients, ideal for any occasion.

 Heavy cream – gives the most decadent flavor.

 Dark rum – is a MUST ingredient.
 You will be amazed how a little rum enhances this cake.
-Make sure it is dark, as it has an entirely different flavor and is more adaptable for baking.
+Make sure it is dark, as it has a distinct flavor and is more suitable for baking.
 Remember that the alcohol will burn off while cooking, but the essence will stay with the pears.

 Vanilla extract – adds a subtle flavor to your dessert.